MK2112/nn-zero-to-hero-notes/T003 - Software in the era of AI/T003 - Software_in_the_era_of_AI - Notes.md

 ### LLMs as Operating Systems

 These are loose analogies.
-They aren't perfect. **Anyway, comparing the LLM ecosystem to (traditional) operating systems yields a really good fit.**
+They aren't perfect. **However, comparing the LLM ecosystem to (traditional) operating systems yields a really good fit.**

 **LLMs are highly complex things to build.** They are trivial to copy and paste once they are built, and they are relatively easy to interact with.
 Open Source LLMs are freely available, communities gather around them.
 Switching between models may come with distinct up- and downsides. **All this sounds like what we know from operating systems, doesn't it?**